 WHEN a person contemplates an extensive trip, one of the first things taken into account is the expense involved.

 In planning our excursion into the realms of day trading we must, therefore, carefully weigh the expenses, or fixed charges in trading.

-Were there no expenses, making a profit would be far easier -profits would merely have to exceed losses.
-Whether you are a member of the New York Stock Exchange or not, in actual trading- profits must exceed losses and expenses.
-These are incurred in every trade, whether it shows a gain or a loss.

-They consist of:
+Were there no expenses, making a profit would be far easier - profits would merely have to exceed losses.

+Whether you are a member of the New York Stock Exchange or not, in actual trading - profits must exceed losses and expenses.
+These are incurred in every trade, whether it shows a gain or a loss They consist of:

+- Commissions

-- Commissions - 'Invisible eighth' (i.e. the difference between bid and asked price, assuming that you buy and sell at the market price)
+- Invisible eighth (i.e. the difference between bid and ask price, assuming that you buy and sell at the market price) [EDITORS NOTE: Nowadays more commonly referred to as the "spread"]

-- Income Tax on sale - Exchange fees
+- Income Tax on sale

+- Exchange fees